blockwork-eda/blockwork/docs/syntax/transforms.md

 name: str = Transform.IN(env="NAME", default="Blocky")
 ```
 > An optional input interface with a default value, and which additionally
-exposes the value in an environement variable `$NAME`.
+exposes the value in an environment variable `$NAME`.

 ```python
 pypath: list[Path] = Transform.IN(env="PYTHONPATH", env_policy="append", default_factory=list)